ethanmjohnson/StatCons/README.md

 # Figure Generation

-We were provided a figure by the collaborator who wanted the font changed to Times New Roman.
+We were provided a figure by the collaborator who wanted the font changed to Times New Roman and the figure converted to a .tiff with a resolution of 500.
 The original figure is found in the `figs` folder and is labelled as `2023-04-03_raw-figure-font-update.pdf`.
 The figure with the updated font is also in the `figs` folder and is labelled `2023-04-06_figure-updated-font.tiff`.
 The code to produce this